-One thing that shouldn't worry anyone any more is the idea that the white faceplate on the silver, gold, or rose gold iPhone could get stained or otherwise discolored.
+One thing that shouldn't worry anyone anymore is the idea that the white faceplate on the silver, gold, rose gold, or (Product) RED iPhone could get stained or otherwise discolored.

 We've all learned to be deeply anxious when we wear white clothes or have white furniture or carpets for that very reason.
 Apple, though, took an extra six months to ship the white iPhone 4 and in that time the company nailed it.

-My iPhone 4 still looks as clean and crisp as they day I bought it in 2011, and all the subsequent iPhones I've bought with white faceplates have stayed every bit as bright.
+My iPhone 4 still looks as clean and crisp as the day I bought it in 2011, and all the subsequent iPhones I've bought with white faceplates have stayed every bit as bright.

 Likewise the backs.
 All the space grays, silvers, golds, and the most recent rose gold have all kept their colors exactly.